 All prices exclude on-road costs.

-The entry-level 2022 Porsche Macan is powered by a turbocharged four-cylinder engine with 195kW of power.
+The entry-level 2022 Porsche Macan and Macan T are powered by a turbocharged four-cylinder engine with 195kW of power and 400Nm of torque.

-Stepping up to the Macan S adds a twin-turbocharged 2.9-litre V6 engine with 280kW of power, while the GTS has the same size engine but 324kW of power.
+Stepping up to the Macan S adds a twin-turbocharged 2.9-litre V6 engine with 280kW and 520Nm, while the GTS has the same size engine but 324kW and 550Nm.

 The Porsche Macan is backed by a three-year, unlimited-kilometre warranty.